Chime® is a financial technology company, not a bank. Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A., Members FDIC.

 How do you get a voided check online?

-You can often get a voided check online by logging into your bank’s website or mobile app and selecting an option to request a voided check.
+You can often get a voided check online by logging into your bank’s website or mobile banking app and selecting an option to request a voided check.
 Some banks also offer the ability to print a voided check directly from their website.

 Why would you void a check?